HarshaSri-Sameera/Wifi_Passwords/README.md

-## Get the wifi passwords of previously used networks / saved networks in your PC.
+## Get the wifi passwords of previously used networks or saved networks in your PC.